21 Things You NEED to Know About UK Family Mediation in 2020

 - Assessing to see if you could get family mediation at no charge via Legal Aid.

 The Agreement to Mediate

-Below are the different mediation models which the family mediator will discuss with you.
+Below are the different mediation models, which the family mediator will discuss with you:

 A) Sole mediation is where you, your ex-partner and the accredited mediator meet in one room to discuss the issues you are dealing with.
-As mentioned before sessions are generally between sixty and ninety minutes.
-A question commonly asked is how many sessions will it take to sort out our problems?
+As mentioned before, sessions are generally between sixty and ninety minutes.
+A question commonly asked is, how many sessions will it take to sort out our problems?
 The answer very much depends on the people taking part in mediation room and the issues being discussed; however, most people finish mediation within two to three sessions.
 This is the most common type of mediation.

 B) Shuttle mediation is the second most common type of mediation.
-This is when you and your former partner do not want or cannot be in the same room together.
+This is when you and your former partner do not want, or cannot be in the same room together.
 In these situations, the mediator goes between the two rooms to carry out the discussions.
-It is a very helpful tool for people who have volatile relationships in the past and personal safety may be a worry.
-One disadvantage of shuttle mediation is the increased time it takes to carry out and as a result, the costs can be a little more.
+It is a very helpful tool for people who have had volatile relationships in the past and personal safety may be a worry.
+One disadvantage of shuttle mediation is the increased time it takes to carry out, and as a result, the costs can be a little more.

 C) Co-mediation is when there are two mediators.
 This mediation model is sometimes used when there is a high level of conflict between the two people coming to mediation.
 An additional reason for bringing in an extra mediator may be because of a complexity of an issue being discussed, which requires a specialist.

 D) Child Consultations – at the heart of family mediation is the well-being of any children concerned.
 Sometimes, if a child is old enough, it is good to have input from them.
 As a parent, you can be assured that your child or children will not be asked by the specially qualified mediator to make any choices about their personal living arrangements.
 Child consultations are only done if both you and your ex-partner agree.
 Parental authority is always respected by the mediator carrying out the child consultation.